Gustakh Ishq: Plot

-Iqbal and Samina plot to force Sikandar to become engaged to Maliha.
-Sikandar remains aloof despite the engagement and as he discovers more about Najaf, gradually starts liking her.
-Having been brought up by the well to do Samina, Maliha takes an instant dislike to Najaf and her increasing closeness to Sikandar because of their love and concern for Dua.
-Discovering how Samina and Iqbal used their children for their own egos, Sikandar eventually calls off the engagement with Maliha and promptly proposes to Najaf who he has fallen in love with.
+Iqbal and Samina plot to force Sikandar to become engaged to Maliha for their own reasons.
+Sikandar remains aloof despite the engagement and as he discovers more about Najaf, gradually falling for her.
+Having been brought up by the well-to-do Samina, Maliha takes an instant dislike to Najaf and her increasing closeness to Sikandar over their love and concern for Dua.
+Discovering how Samina and Iqbal used their children for their own egos, Sikandar eventually calls off his engagement with Maliha and promptly proposes to Najaf, who he has fallen in love with.
 Najaf refuses, appalled by the idea of robbing her own sister's happiness.
 She leaves her job and returns to her Mamu's place.

 After several attempts by Samina to bring Maliha and Sikandar together and Maliha's hateful words for Najaf, Sikandar is forced to reveal to Maliha that she and Najaf are sisters.
 Eventually, Sikandar visits Rashid Mamu with a proposal for Najaf's hand in marriage and assures Najaf that even if she were to say no, he wouldn't get back together with Maliha.
 After this admission, Najaf accepts and the two are married.
-However, Maliha, who has been pretending to be a good sister and friend to Najaf, resolves to win Sikandar.
+However, Maliha, who has been pretending to be a good sister and friend to Najaf, secretly resolves to win Sikandar, but is unsuccessful at the end.
+After facing a tragedy in the form of death of Dua, Najaf leaves the house as she believes that she will lose her sister too if she doesn't surrender Sikandar to her.
+Sikander finds Najaf at her house and declares his love for her.
+Maliha accepts defeat.
+Najaf also declares her love for Sikander and they live happily ever after.